December 2020 | Reviewed by: Andrea Matsumura, MD and Anne M. Morse, DO

-Confusional arousals are considered a parasomnia.
-This class of sleep disorder involves unwanted events or experiences that occur while you are falling asleep, sleeping or waking up.
+Confusional arousals is considered a parasomnia.
+This type of sleep disorder involves unwanted events or experiences that occur while you are falling asleep, sleeping, or waking up.

-Confusional arousals tend to occur as you wake from slow-wave sleep.
+Episodes tend to occur as you wake from slow-wave or stage N3 sleep.
 This sleep stage is most common in the first third of the night.
 In some cases, these episodes may occur later in the night or during a daytime nap.

 In some rare cases, adults may act very inappropriately or even hostile and aggressive.
-This behavior can put a huge strain on relationships.
 These extreme episodes are uncommon for most people who have confusional arousals.

 Episodes of confusional arousals in children may seem bizarre and frightening to parents.
 The child can have a confused look on his or her face and “stare right through” you.
 Children may become more agitated when you try to comfort them.
-Most episodes last from five to fifteen minutes.
-But they may last as long as thirty to forty minutes in some youth.
+Most episodes last from five to 15 minutes.